 Yes!
-This may seem as though it’s a bunch of extra work for just a one week event, but our children and volunteers both need and deserve the protection that Safe Sanctuaries provides year ’round; not just part of the year.
+This may seem as though it’s a bunch of extra work for just a one week event, but our children and volunteers both need and deserve the protection that Safe Gatherings provides year ’round; not just part of the year.

 Social Justice Themed VBS Curriculum